Loveoma21/Loveoma21/README.md

 - 👋 Hi, I’m Oma.
-I have passion in developing stuffs, coding and a lover of Nature
+Let's create some magic 🪄
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development and designs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on lots of projects
-- 📫 How to reach me ...
+- 📫 You can reach me at queentestimony@gmail.com

 <!---
 Loveoma21/Loveoma21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.